elipousson/presentations/2016-06-28-explore-101-writing.md

 - Try to type your table of contents first.
 It will give you a structure within which to work.
 - try dumping all the stuff from your brain onto the page or screen.
 Start with the introduction and just free-write and see how it goes.
 Then you can put all those horrible metaphors and dangling participles into your computer.
-- type out all of the quotes you’d like to use.
+- type out all of the quotes you'd like to use.
 That way, at least you have words on the page or screen, and that sense of accomplishment can be just the thing to get you into the writing groove.
 - move to the section you like best, the one that will be easiest for you to write.
 Grab that gorgeous little pile of note cards and start entering all the most important information in your computer.

 ---